Illustration

 Skills for your CV

 An illustration degree allows you to develop a mix of subject-specific and technical skills, which can be used across many careers.
-You'll be able to demonstrate:
+They include:

-- creativity - learning to find your own style while being flexible to new ideas and client needs
+- creativity for finding and nurturing your own artistic style while being flexible to new ideas and client needs

-- the capacity to work independently - in order to produce your own work and build your portfolio
+- the capacity to work independently, producing your own work and building your portfolio

-- design skills and methods - drawing and sketching, moving image and digital media
+- design skills and methods, including drawing and sketching, moving image and digital media

-- interpersonal skills - to collaborate with others
+- interpersonal skills, developed through collaboration with others

-- effective networking - using social media to brand and promote yourself and your creative products
+- effective networking and social media skills, essential for creating your brand and promoting yourself and your creative products.

 Further study

-Although there are few postgraduate courses in illustration, a Masters in the subject will be suitable for you if you're hoping to pursue a career in teaching at further education (FE) or higher education (HE) level.
+Although there are only a few postgraduate courses in illustration, a Masters will be suitable for you if you're hoping to pursue a career in teaching at further education (FE) or higher education (HE) level.

 Postgraduate courses that allow you to specialise in other areas, such as graphic design, marketing, animation or advertising, are available.
 For example, a Masters in design management can lead to roles in the Design Council or within the field of communication management.